Edwards80/Knittr/README.md

 # Knittr

-An app for designing, editing, storing and viewing knitting patterns
+An app for designing, editing, storing and viewing knitting patterns.
+It uses a grid based pattern entry system which is then parsed into written instructions, which are in the same format as a traditional knitting pattern.

+The front end is built using react - the data is stored in a mongoDB and is provided by the Knittr back end app - ( https://github.com/Edwards80/Knittr-BE )

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites